WarshipGirls/WGViewer/src/gui/tabs/thermopylae/README.md

 # README

-Documents the meaning of json fileds from server response
+Documents the meaning of json fields from server response

 ```
     getuserdata